-5. DETECTION OF FRAUD & CORRUPTION
+5 DETECTION OF FRAUD, BRIBERY & CORRUPTION

-5.1 The Council has put in place a range of internal control arrangements within its systems and processes to detect fraud and corruption activity, including budget monitoring and reconciliations.
-These arrangements should be sufficient in themselves to deter fraud and corruption activity should this occur.
-The Council recognises, however, that the detection of fraud and corruption is often as a result of the alertness of employees, Members, the general public and other stakeholders.
+- 5.1 The council has put in place a range of internal control arrangements within its systems and processes to detect inappropriate or dishonest activity, including budget monitoring and reconciliations.
+These arrangements should be sufficient in themselves to detect fraud, corruption and bribery activity should this occur.
+The council recognises, however, that the detection of such activity is often as a result of the alertness of employees, Members, the general public and other stakeholders. - 5.2 Members of the public and stakeholders are encouraged to come forward and report any concerns or suspicions they may have through:

-- 5.2 Members of the public and stakeholders are encouraged to come forward and report any concerns or suspicions they may have through: - The Council's complaints procedure, which is available at www.tmbc.gov.uk, from Council offices or by calling 01732 844522 - The Council's Internal Audit team (01732 87686) - The Council's External Auditor, the Audit Commission - Concerns or suspicions directly relating to benefit fraud should be reported to the Housing Benefit Fraud team through the Council website or via the Benefit Fraud Hotline (01732 876337) - 5.3 Elected Members are also encouraged to come forward and report any concerns or suspicions they may have of fraud or corruption activity to: - the Chief Internal Auditor - the Director of Finance - the Central Services Director (Monitoring Officer) - the Chief Executive - 5.4 Employees are encouraged to report any concerns or suspicions in the first instance to their Line Manager or Service Manager where it is appropriate to do so.
-However, if the issues are of a serious or sensitive nature or involve management concerns these may be reported to the Council's Chief Executive, Director of Finance, Monitoring Officer, or the Chief Internal Auditor in accordance with the Confidential Reporting Code. - 5.5 The Council recognises that on occasions, employees, Members and organisations working with the Council may not want to express their concerns because they feel that speaking up would be disloyal to their colleagues or to the Council.
-They may also fear harassment or victimisation. - 5.6 The Council's Financial Procedure Rules require that any employee who suspects fraud, financial loss or error must either: - - Raise their concerns under the Confidential Reporting Code; or - Inform their Chief Officer, who must notify the Director of Finance
+- The council's Confidential Reporting Code, which is available at www.tmbc.gov.uk/assets/audit/CRC.pdf, from council offices or by calling 01732 844522 - The council's Internal Audit team (01732 876086) - The council's External Auditor, the Audit Commission - 5.3 Concerns or suspicions directly relating to benefit fraud should be reported to the Fraud Investigation team through the council website or via the Benefit Fraud Hotline (01732 876337) - 5.4 Elected Members are also encouraged to come forward and report any concerns or suspicions they may have of fraud, corruption or bribery to: - the Chief Internal Auditor - the Director of Finance - the Monitoring Officer - the Chief Executive - 5.5 Employees are encouraged to report any concerns or suspicions in the first instance to their Line Manager or Service Manager where it is appropriate to do so.
+However, if the issues are of a serious or sensitive nature or involve management concerns they may be reported using the Confidential Reporting Code. - 5.6 The council's Financial Procedure Rules require Chief Officers to immediately notify the Director of Finance of any financial irregularity or suspected financial irregularity. - 5.7 The council recognises that on occasions, employees, Members and organisations working with the council may not want to express their concerns because they feel that speaking up would be disloyal to their colleagues or to the council.
+They may also fear harassment or victimisation.
+In these circumstances it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice.
+In such instances, persons are urged to report concerns or suspicions through the channels set out in the council's Confidential Reporting Code.

-6. INVESTIGATION
+6 INVESTIGATION